“The noir sensibility is truly international”1.

 Writing noir poetry has become more of a trend in English-speaking countries than it has elsewhere.
 A great volume of websites publish texts in this vein (by established writers and online amateurs alike).13 What’s more, many creative writing programs now offer courses on writing noir poetry.
 In its Polish iteration, this branch of writing has taken a somewhat different shape.

 Polish poets have applied noir conventions to various effects.
-It would suffice to examine the tests collected in the anthology Farewell, Little Doll.
+It would suffice to examine the tests collected in the anthology Farewell, My Lovely.
 Noir Poetry.14 It seems relevant that this term hardly appears anywhere else.15 As the anthologies’ editors, Marcin Baran, Marcin Sendecki and Marcin Świetlicki, all concede, the idea for the anthology’s subtitle was proposed by the book’s editor, Irek Grin (who is also an author of crime novels, yet not of poems).
 The new 2010 collection included a reprint of texts from 1997.
 This fact is worth highlighting, for in 2010, the term “noir poetry” was not yet in wide circulation, even in English-speaking countries.
-The cover of Farewell, Little Doll cites Świetlicki: “Just as the dark crime novel brushed close to poetry, so was poetry ashamed to openly approximate the dark crime novel.
+The cover of Farewell, My Lovely cites Świetlicki: “Just as the dark crime novel brushed close to poetry, so was poetry ashamed to openly approximate the dark crime novel.
 It’s time to put an end to all this shame.
 This book came about to make it clear that film noir and noir literature can go hand in hand with poetry.”16 From the perspective of today’s great abundance of noir poetry, these words might come as a surprise.
 Wojciech Burszta and Mariusz Czubaj have written more on the features of dark crime fiction that define language as the basic material of poetry: “[…] we often speak of its realism: of images of vast cities in the throes of economic crisis, the disintegration of social bonds, and the resulting ethical amorphism and complexity of its protagonists.
 However, the salient feature of this variant of crime fiction is its fascination with daily life in its most tender expression – in manners of speaking and on the layer of language.”17

 The 1997 anthology was an homage to Raymond Chandler, which explains why most of the included texts directly reference his work or signature hero (Philip Marlowe has proven to be a powerfully generative figure).18 The texts anthologized in 2010, however, are organized by more flexible criteria (or at the very least, the reader gets this impression).
 Aside from select poems commissioned for the book, the editors included several older works, thereby expanding our sense of what falls under the category of noir poetry and foregrounding the fact that the “noir sensibility” is not by necessity the product of intentional and conscious self-stylization.
 Among the texts whose affiliation with this mode is less obvious, we find Wisława Szymborska’s Black Song (Czarna piosenka):